jtschuster/ekho/README.rst

     ``<timestamp, 4 bytes> <raw values, 10 bytes>``

 **.ivs**
-    *IV surface* format is used by pc_emulator to store processed data after finding a regression on the .raw data points.
-This regression coverts 500 raw data points per IV curve from .raw file into 65 data points which are simpler and faster to emulate.
-Several IV curves made up 65 data points together make an IV surface (.ivs).
+    *IV surface* format is used by pc_emulator and is generated after finding a regression on the raw data points.
+The regression coverts 512 raw data points per IV curve from .raw file into 65 data points.
+This makes emulation process faster.
+Several 65-point IV curves together make an IV surface (.ivs).
 This file is also in unreadable binary format.
 It has the following format repeated for a number of timestamps:

     ``<timestamp, 1 double value> <currents, 65 long double values>``